AriFordsham/GHCWiki/richard-and-simon.md

 - !1657 out of scope vars:Fail eagerly on out of scope applied to type args.
 SLPJ
 - Level numbers: !1132 and (new) #17077.
 - One tuples in HsSyn !1471: RAE
 - #16512: type checker loop with injective type families.
 Anything to do with #17139?
+Or #15772

 # Tiresome bugs